+Transcript of Nixon's speech, from:

+http://watergate.info/1969/11/03/nixons-silent-majority-speech.html)

-Transcript of Nixon's speech. http://watergate.info/1969/11/03/nixons-silent-majority-speech.html) The camera zooms out - neatly coordinated with Nixon's quoting from a letter - and then zooms back in!
+The camera zooms out - neatly coordinated with Nixon's quoting from a letter - and then zooms back in.

-This last function of the camera, where the zoom work obviously try to help the viewer understand the text of the speech, is hardly controversial, it can be seen as just very instructive, skilled and pedagogical, another tool for clear communication within the large box of possible visual and filmic features.
-However, at the same time it should be recognized that the different ways of visually portraying a speaker in terms of framing, focus, zoom movements, nearness-distance, angle, height et c have a large but generally unnoticed potential for influencing the reception of the verbal rhetoric.
+understand the text of the speech, is hardly controversial, it can be seen as just very instructive, skilled and pedagogical, another tool for clear communication within the large box of possible visual and filmic features.
+However, at the same time it should be recognized that the different ways of visually portraying a speaker in terms of framing, focus, zoom movements, nearness-distance, angle, height, etc. have a large but generally unnoticed potential for influencing the reception of the verbal rhetoric.

 Nixon's "Great Silent Majority Speech" has been closely analyzed and discussed not just out of political or public interest, but also from an academic point of view.
-An example of this is Forbes Hill's so called neo-Aristotelian rhetorical analysis that aims at disclosing whether the speaker makes the best choices: "...how well did Nixon and his advisors choose among the available means of persuasion for this situation?"
+An example of this is Forbes Hill's so called neo-Aristotelian rhetorical analysis that aims at disclosing whether the speaker makes the best choices: "...how well did Nixon and his advisers choose among the available means of persuasion for this situation?"
 (Hill, p.
 384).
-Hill looks into the argumentative, structural, and stylistic verbal features, and even comments on the speech-writer's literary skill and Nixon's "tone" (the choice of words, etc.), but there is no treatment of the actual audio-visual features, no mention of camera work or setting or voice quality, or light: it appears that Hill's analysis may just as well be based entirely on a written version of the speech and not on an actual viewing and listening.
+Hill looks into the argumentative, structural, and stylistic verbal features, and even comments on the speechwriter's literary skill and Nixon's "tone" (the choice of words, etc.), but there is no treatment of the actual audio-visual features, no mention of camera work or setting or voice quality, or light: it appears that Hill's analysis may just as well be based entirely on a written version of the speech and not on an actual viewing and listening.
 This means that Hill's analysis in all its thoroughness misses an important part of the original text, this "text" being the actual tv-broadcast that reached the viewers in 1969 - a text that we can still review today thanks to the preserved video.

 Camera work should be considered not just as a technical vehicle or aesthetic wrapping of words, but as an integral part of the rhetorical performance and potential persuasiveness of a political speaker.
 As an audience we basically see what the camera work has chosen to show us, and to show us in a specific way, but usually we are not critically aware of this selection and filtering of the visual presentation.